PRESTO TAP OFFS

 USER PAIN POINTS

-All that to say, riders didn't realize when they needed to tap off and experienced multiple pain points when trying to resolve their missed tap off
+All to say, riders didn't realize they needed to tap off in the moment, and when they tried to resolve their missed tap offs, they experienced many pain points

 ⋆ ˚。・*⋆